diegourban/html-css-sandbox/README.md

 ## responsive-web-design
-A responsive page using best practices o HTML5 + CSS3 and just a little bit of JS.
+A simple responsive page using best practices o HTML5 + CSS3 and just a little bit of JS.
 ### Usage
 Open `responsive-web-design/index.html` at your browser.

+## responsive-SPA
+Another responsive Simple Page Application using best practices o HTML5 + CSS3 and just a little bit of JS.
+### Usage
+Open `responsive-SPA/index.html` at your browser.